sheershoff/node-cache-manager-fs-binary/README.md

 # node-cache-manager-fs-binary

 Node Cache Manager store for Filesystem with binary data
 ========================================================

-The Filesystem store for the [node-cache-manager](https://github.com/BryanDonovan/node-cache-manager) module.
+The Filesystem store for the [node-cache-manager](https://github.com/BryanDonovan/node-cache-manager) module, storing binary data as separate files, returning them as readable streams.

 Installation
 ------------